Risk Factors & Prevention

 Effectively treating any existing heart disorder is the best way to prevent it from becoming more severe.

-- Understand how various conditions increase the risk of arrhythmias.
+- Understand how various conditions contribute to your existing heart disorder and increase the risk of arrhythmias.

 - Find out if the heart’s electrical system and its ability to pump blood efficiently have been affected by heart muscle damage from a heart attack or another cause.